MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 ## Invite a user
  You can add users to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] through [!INCLUDE[pn_azure_active_directory](../includes/pn-azure-active-directory.md)] B2B user collaboration.
 Global admins and limited admins can use the [!INCLUDE[pn_azure_shortest](../includes/pn-azure-shortest.md)] portal to invite B2B collaboration users to the directory, to any security group, or to any application.

- Admins can use one of the following methods to invite B2B users to their [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] instance:
+ Admins can use one of the following methods to invite B2B users to their [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] environment:

-1. Invite users to your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] instance that has a security group.
+1. Invite users to your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] environment that has a security group.

    - See [Admins adding guest users to a group](https://docs.microsoft.com/azure/active-directory/active-directory-b2b-admin-add-users).

-   - See [Control user access to instances: security groups and licenses](/dynamics365/customer-engagement/admin/add-instance-subscription.md#control-user-access-to-instances-security-groups-and-licenses) on how to use security groups for your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] instances.
+   - See [Control user access to environments: security groups and licenses](/dynamics365/customer-engagement/admin/add-environment-subscription.md#control-user-access-to-environments-security-groups-and-licenses) on how to use security groups for your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] environments.

-2. Invite users to your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] instance that does not have a security group.
+2. Invite users to your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] environment that does not have a security group.

    -   See [Admins adding guest users to the directory](https://docs.microsoft.com/azure/active-directory/active-directory-b2b-admin-add-users).